alasdairforsythe/tokenmonster/README.md

 TokenMonster is an ungreedy tokenizer and vocabulary builder, outperforming tiktoken by 35%.
 In fact, TokenMonster's 32000 vocabulary tokenizes 15% more efficiently than tiktoken's 100256 vocabulary.
 [See benchmarks](/benchmark).

 Given a text dataset, a vocabulary-size and a maximum-token-length, TokenMonster selects the tokens that optimally represent your dataset at that vocabulary size.
 It can do this at reasonable speed (within 24 hours) on server hardware, at a cost of around $8.
-[Prebuilt vocabularies](#prebuilt-vocabularies) are provided, as well as tool to train your own vocabularies & native implementations in Go, Python & Javascript for tokenization and detokenization using the prebuilt or your own vocabularies.
+[Prebuilt vocabularies](#prebuilt-vocabularies) are provided, as well as tools to train your own vocabularies & native implementations in Go, Python & Javascript for tokenization and detokenization using the prebuilt or your own vocabularies.

 You can [test TokenMonster in your browser here](https://bot.co/tokenmonster/), tokenizing live in native Javascript.